0x-h4x/Powershell-Collection/README.md

 Run with "FalseP" to force repair regardless of status.*

 [**InstallPrinter.ps1**](https://github.com/0x-h4x/Powershell-Collection/blob/main/Scripts/InstallPrinter.ps1)\
 *Automates the task of installing a networksprinter.
-Add the name and path of the printer and let it run.*
+Add the name and path of the printer and let it run.
+If the printername is the same as the path, you only need the path. i.e "\\IPOrDomain\Printername"

 **Open a issue to make a request.**